-The Trend Papers provide you with a quick overview of the background and current developments on selected topics.
+The Trend Papers provide you with an overview as well as background information and current developments on selected topics.

 Thanks to their particularly low electricity production costs, PV Power Plants are the most important drivers of the photovoltaics market.
 These are increasingly financed with partners in the industrial sector or energy industry through multiple-year power purchase agreements (PPA).
 This enables companies to hedge against rocketing electricity prices from fossil and nuclear power plants and take practical steps towards reaching their climate targets.